mishin/components/services/components-api-service-rest/site/markdown/api.md

 Parameters:

-- `request body` : the form properties with its dependencies in the form of [multiple ui-spec properties](#multiple-ui-spec-properties-format)
+- `request body` : the form properties with its dependencies in the form of [ui-spec properties](#ui-spec-properties-format)

 Returns the [json io](#json-io-properties-format)